admiswalker/docker-OpenCV-Python/docker/README.md

 ## Trouble shooting
-- To avoid the "Time Zone" installation option, enable the following options.
+- To avoid the installation option of `Time Zone`, enable the following options.
   ```
   ENV DEBIAN_FRONTEND=noninteractive
   ```